Christian Kirk Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 - Kirk has been the target of 100 of his team's 552 passing attempts this season, or 18.1% of the target share.

-- Kirk has seen the ball thrown his way nine times in the red zone this season, 11.8% of his team's 76 red zone pass attempts.
+- With nine targets in the red zone this season, Kirk has been on the receiving end of 11.8% of his team's 76 red zone pass attempts.

-- The Cardinals have run 54.1% passing plays and 45.9% rushing plays this season.
-They rank 14th in the NFL in scoring.
+- The Cardinals, who rank 14th in the NFL in points scored, have attempted a pass 54.1% of the time while running the football 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kirk's matchup with the Rams.